Homebrew/homebrew-services/README.md

 [![Build Status](https://travis-ci.org/Homebrew/homebrew-services.svg?branch=master)](https://travis-ci.org/Homebrew/homebrew-services)

-Integrates Homebrew formulae with MacOS X's `launchctl` manager.
+Integrates Homebrew formulae with macOS's `launchctl` manager.

 By default, plists are installed to `~/Library/LaunchAgents/` and run as the current user upon login.
 When `brew services` is run as the root user, plists